Published commentary by RAND staff

 May 20, 2001 San Diego Union Tribune

-Martin Y. Iguchi is a senior behavioral scientist at the RAND Corporation and professor in the departments of Psychology and International Health, Georgetown University.
-He is also a professor at the Pardee RAND Graduate School.
+Martin Y. Iguchi is a senior behavioral scientist at the RAND Corporation and program director at Pardee RAND Graduate School.
+He is also a professor in the departments of Psychology and International Health, Georgetown University.

 Iguchi's recent work has examined quality of life and retirement/legacy planning in aging performing artists; sexual transmission of HIV from and among drug users to non-drug users; barriers to drug abuse treatment entry among Asian and Pacific Islanders; low-frequency injection drug users; HIV-related risk behaviors in men who have sex with men (MSM); and the impact of policing strategies for decreasing open air drug markets.